 China widens clampdown on overseas listings with pre-IPO review of firms with large user data

-The security review will put a focus on risks of data being affected, controlled or manipulated by foreign governments after overseas listings, said the Cyberspace Administration of China.
+The security review will put a focus on risks of data being affected, controlled or manipulated by foreign governments after overseas listings, said the Cyberspace Administration of China (CAC).

 China's cyberspace regulators are imposing tighter restrictions on data collection and data storage, while authorities more broadly are pushing for companies to list domestically.

+READ: Explainer - What is driving China's clampdown on Didi and data security?

-Saturday's announcement will also require firms to submit the IPO materials they plan to file for review.
+Saturday's announcement will also require firms to submit the initial public offering materials they plan to file for review.
 The CAC is seeking public opinion on the rules.